This post may contain affiliate links.

 Why You Will Love This One Pot Chili Mac and Cheese:

-- You only need one pot to make the whole meal.
-That's right.
+• You only need one pot to make the whole meal.
+That’s right.
 The entire meal is cooked in the same exact dish.
 My absolute favorite meals are the ones that require the least amount of cleaning.
+Nothing like a good one pot meal.

-- Cozy and comforting--and a bit nostalgic.
+• Cozy and comforting–and a bit nostalgic.
 Did you grow up on Hamburger Helper?
-This one pot chili mac and cheese recipe reminds me of it.
+This one pot cheesy chili mac recipe reminds me of it.
 But is also 100 times better in my opinion.
 The epitome of comfort food!

 Recipe Ingredients:

-- bell pepper: I prefer green but you can certainly use what you have on hand.
-I often add a red pepper as well when I know it's about to go bad in a few days.
+• bell pepper: I prefer green bell peppers but you can certainly use what you have on hand.
+I often add a red bell pepper as well when I know it’s about to go bad in a few days.

-- spices and seasoning: I use a combo of cumin, chili powder, oregano and crushed red pepper.
+• spices and seasoning: I use a combo of cumin, chili powder, oregano and crushed red pepper.
 You can hold off on the red pepper if you are worried about kids and the spiciness.
+Feel free to add a touch of cayenne as well if you really like heat.
 Sprinkle it into the bowls as you serve instead.

-- macaroni: macaroni pasta is ideal for this recipe.
+• macaroni: macaroni uncooked pasta is ideal for this recipe.
 You can probably use another short pasta or shell pasta.
 Adjust the cook time if needed.

-- cheese: milk cheddar is our preference for classic flavor.
-Freshly shredded will melt so much creamier into this chili mac and cheese versus buying pre-shredded bags of cheese.
+• cheese: mild cheddar cheese is our preference for classic flavor.
+Other options like monterey jack, sharp cheddar, a Mexican cheese blend, colby jack, etc. Freshly shredded will melt so much creamier into this chili mac and cheese versus buying pre-shredded bags of cheese.
 If you have the time, shred your cheese!

 How to make this recipe: